lizmat/articles/5to6-classes.md

         self.bless( x => $x, y => $y )
     }

+The ["`bless`"](https://docs.perl6.org/routine/bless) method provides the logic of object creation with given named parameters in Perl 6: its interface is the same as the default implementation of the "`new`" method.
+You can call it anytime you want to create an instantiated object of a class.

 [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) (Don't Repeat
 Yourself) is a principle that you should always apply.
 An example of making it easier to DRY in Perl 6, is the syntactic sugar that exists for "`x => $x`"